 AGLPA opposes closure of navigable waterways in the Great Lakes region.
 Physical separation of the CAWS will result in the disruption of commerce to southern Lake Michigan ports with negative impact on thousands of jobs.
 AGLPA supports efforts to prevent migration of non-native Asian Carp and other aquatic nuisance species between the Great Lakes and Mississippi River basins, while at the same time protecting the efficient movement of maritime commerce.

 The CAWS is of critical importance to southern Lake Michigan ports.
 These include the ports of Milwaukee, Chicago, Indiana Harbor, Gary, and Burns Harbor – all of which either ship or receive cargo via the CAWS.
 The waterway handles approximately 15 million tons of cargo annually, including coal and coke, petroleum products, aggregates, grains, chemicals, and steel products.
 The economic importance of these cargoes is significant.
-A 2010 study by Martin Associates for the Ports of Indiana concludes that commerce through the CAWS supports 17,000 Indiana jobs and $1.9 billion in economic activity.
+A 2015 study by Martin Associates for the Ports of Indiana concludes that commerce through the CAWS supports 6,000 Indiana jobs and $477 million in economic activity.
 Similarly, a study commissioned by the Illinois Chamber of Commerce that same year concludes that closure of the waterway would result in a net economic loss to the Chicago area of $4.7 billion over 20 years.